Donegal families asked to join search for Ireland's Best Banana Dessert creation

 Contact

-Television cook, Donal Skehan is on a mission to find Ireland’s best banana dessert creation .
-Pictured helping him launch the initiative are are siblings Ellie (9) and Ryan (7) Connor
+National Banana Day & television cook, Donal Skehan is on a mission to find Ireland’s best banana dessert with siblings Ellie (9) and Ryan (7) Connor.

 Banana importers Fyffes has issued an invitation to mums, dads and children throughout Donegal and beyond to join in a search to find Ireland’s ‘Best Banana Dessert’ creation.

-Details and entries online at Facebook – http://www.facebook.com/FyffesIreland/ and Instagram – http://www.instagram.com/fyffes_ireland/
+Details and entries online at: Facebook at http://www.facebook.com/ FyffesIreland/ and Instagram at: http://www.instagram.com/ fyffes_ireland, using the hashtag #FyffesGBBO21

 If you have a story or want to send a photo or video to us please contact the Donegal Live editorial team any time.
 To contact Donegal Democrat and Donegal People's Press, email editorial@donegaldemocrat.ie To contact Donegal Post, email editor@donegalpost.com To contact Inish Times, email editor@inishtimes.com.